Roee-87/succinct_take_home/README.md

 # Succinct Code Assessment

 The library code can be found in src/lib.rs.
 I used main.rs to debug and inspect Node and Builder structs.
+Tests are included in main.rs in the tests module.

 ## Design approach for computation graph and nodes